MikeRogers0/Memkeys/README.md

 ## TODO

-* Some kind of tests.
+* Write tests, currently they do nothing.

 ## Thanks